appseconnect/docs/_posts/ProcessFlow Management/Quickstart/2020-03-18-deploying-and-executing-processfloww.md

 2)  Choose the Process Flow which is already designed and was saved or you can [create a process flow](/processflow/creating-processflow/)

 3)  Click on the `edit button` available for the selected Process Flow, which will navigate the user to the Process Flow Designing Page.
+Click on the `deploy button` in the Process Flow Designing Page.

 ![Deploy Processflow2](../../staticfiles/processflow/media/deploy-processflow2.png)

-4)	Click on the `deploy button` in the Process Flow Designing Page.
+4) The Deploy wizard opens on clicking the `Deploy` button.
+The deploy wizard is divided in to three sections.

+- **[Select Environment](/processflow/deploying-and-executing-processfloww/#select-environment) :** You need to select the type of environment (Cloud or On-Premise) for deploying the process flow.
+- **[Set up Connection](/processflow/deploying-and-executing-processfloww/#set-up-connection) :** You need to select the credential for the applications selected in the process flow provided in the Agent.
+- **[Select lookups](/processflow/deploying-and-executing-processfloww/#select-lookups) :** You need to fix up the lookups mapped for the attribute in the mapper node.
+- **[Sync & Retry](/processflow/deploying-and-executing-processfloww/#sync-and-retry) :** You need to configure the Manual/Auto  & Retry execution of the Process Flow.

 **Note: You can view some explained steps on the Right Side of the Deploy Wizard in the How it Works section, that will also help you deploy your process flow successfully.**

-5) The Deploy wizard opens on clicking the `Deploy` button.
-The deploy wizard is divided in to three sections.

-* Select Environment: You need to select the type of environment (Cloud or On-Premise) for deploying the process flow.
-* Set up Connection: You need to select the credential for the applications selected in the process flow provided in the Agent.
-* Select lookups: You need to fix up the lookups mapped for the attribute in the mapper node.
-* Sync & Retry: You need to configure the Manual/Auto  & Retry execution of the Process Flow.

 ![Deploy Processflow3](../../staticfiles/processflow/media/deploy-processflow3.png)